crisap94/Attiny85PWMController/README.md

 ## Hardware Requirements

+- **Frequency**: Recommended PWM frequency for COB LED strips is 5 kHz or higher to prevent flickering.

 - **ATTINY85 Microcontroller**: Configured for an internal 8 MHz clock.
 - **Monochrome LED Strip**: Controlled via the PWM output (PB1) with a suitable transistor driver.
 - **Potentiometer**: Connected to the ADC input (PB3) for brightness adjustment.
 - **20x4 I2C LCD Display (Optional)**: Used for debugging, connected via TinyWireM to PB0 and PB2.
 - **Mode Switch**: Connected to PB4 to toggle the breathing effect.
+  - Pull-down resistor: 6.8 kΩ to ensure a stable LOW signal when the switch is not active.
+  - Series resistor: 6.8 kΩ to protect the pin when reading the signal.

 ## Pin Configuration